oliviasylee/team-profile-generator/README.md

   - [Questions](#questions)

   ## Installation
-  1. Clone this repository. git clone git@github.com:oliviasylee/team-profile-generator.git 2.
-2. Run ‘npm install’ from the terminal at the root directory of the local repository to install the required dependencies 3. un ‘Node index.js’ to run the application
+  1. Clone this repository. git clone git@github.com:oliviasylee/team-profile-generator.git
+  2. Run ‘npm install’ from the terminal at the root directory of the local repository to install the required dependencies
+  3. Run ‘Node index.js’ to run the application

   ## Usage
   Here is a full movie showing how the application works: Click here

-  ## License
- This application is covered by the MIT.
-To learn more about this, click the license button.

   ## Tests
-  "This application has been developed using the Test-Driven Development (TDD) approach with the help of "Jest" package.
-To ensure that all core functions are working as expected, you can run the following command to run the tests: "
+  This application has been developed using the Test-Driven Development (TDD) approach with the help of "Jest" package.
+To ensure that all core functions are working as expected, you can run the following command to run the tests

+  npm test

   ## Contributing
   Olivia Seonyeong Lee